Def Leppard’s primary songwriter and composer: Steve Clark

 This website was created to honour Steve Clark, his legacy as a musician and a gentleman and to educate people about the very major role he had in the creation of Def Leppard’s music and success.

-Since the advent of the Internet, one thing that’s been of constant debate on various different Def Leppard forums has been the issue of Steve’s input and contribution to the bands music.
+Since the advent of the internet, one thing that’s been of constant debate on various different Def Leppard forums has been the issue of Steve Clark’s input and contribution to the bands music.

 It was common knowledge that during the bands heyday Steve was widely acknowledged in interviews as the main writer within Def Leppard.
 I feel this fact is possibly being lost upon new (and even old) fans of the band.